 Theoretically, we analyze the generative performance of DDE.
-Under ideal conditions where embeddings are available, DDE effectively reduces the problem of generating high-dimensional hyperlinks to generating low-dimensional embeddings.
-When the estimation of embeddings is incorporated into the process, we examine how factors such as dimensionality, node degree heterogeneity, and hyperlink sparsity affect the generative performance.
-These analyses are not only of theoretical interest, but also provide practical guidance on when to apply DDE for hypergraph generation tasks.
+Under ideal conditions in which the true embeddings are available, DDE exactly reduces the problem of generating high-dimensional hyperlinks to generating low-dimensional embeddings.
+When embedding estimation is incorporated, we quantify how hypergraph characteristics such as dimensionality, node degree heterogeneity, and hyperlink sparsity affect generative performance.
+These results are not only of theoretical interest but also provide practical guidance on when DDE is most effective for hypergraph generation tasks.

-Future work could focus on the effective design of score neural networks to better accommodate hypergraph model structures.
-Although the current DDE architecture is applicable to any hypergraph model, tailoring the score network to specific hypergraph models has the potential to circumvent the estimation of hyperlink embeddings, such as the work in \cite{chen2023score} for data residing in a linear subspace.
-This could improve the performance of the generative model, particularly in scenarios where $m$ (the number of hyperlinks) is significantly larger than $n$ (the number of nodes).
-The selection of hypergraph models within this framework is also of great interest, either through prior knowledge of the hypergraph generation process or via a data-adaptive approach.
-Furthermore, analyzing and justifying the privacy of the generated hyperlinks could further highlight the contributions of such generative model architectures.
+Future work includes designing score networks that better fit the DDE framework and accommodate special hypergraph structure; selecting among conditional hyperlink likelihood models for DDE, either via prior knowledge of the generation process or via data-adaptive procedures that align well with domain applications; and extending the methodology to other forms of structured discrete data.